The Scuba Diving Seasons in Rarotonga and the Cook Islands

 Water Visibility in Summer

-December to March also falls into the wet season and the cyclone season in the South Pacific, where the average precipitation per month is 238mm (9.4″) and there are times of higher winds.
-As a result, these months tend to have slightly less water visibility, but still average around 30m (100ft) and rarely drop below 20m (66ft).
+December to March also falls within the wet season and cyclone season in the South Pacific, where the average monthly precipitation is 238 mm (9.4 in), accompanied by periods of higher winds.
+As a result, these months tend to have slightly less water visibility, but still average around 30 m (32.8 yards) and rarely drop below 20 m (21.9 yards).

 Prevailing Winds